 The annual application deadline is October 1st.

 To be eligible for the scholarship, applicants must be:

 - At least 18 years of age.

-- A current college student enrolled at an accredited college or university who is pursuing a paralegal related degree or a high school student who has been accepted to a college and plans to pursue a paralegal degree program.
+- A current college student enrolled at an accredited college or university in the United States who is pursuing a paralegal related undergraduate degree or certificate program or a high school student who has been accepted to a paralegal-related program.

 If you have any questions about your eligibility, you may contact us at email@example.com.

 The Legal Leaders of Tomorrow Scholarship is sponsored by Paralegal411.org, a leading paralegal career information website and directory of paralegal schools in the United States.
 Paralegal411.org provides a comprehensive resource of useful information for aspiring paralegals including career advice from more than 40 leaders in the paralegal field, interviews with current legal professionals and authors, student reviews of paralegal programs, salary data, and school information.
 Dozens of colleges recommend Paralegal411.org to their students as a career resource.